gabriel-rh/installing-logging-cluster-bot/install-logging.md

 It also supplies the `kubconfig` file if you want to use that.
 Here we will login via the web browser with the username and password.

-By default, cluster bot creates a cluster with 6 nodes: 3 control plane (masters), 3 workers.
-In the Admin perspective, navigate to `Compute` -> `NOdes`:
+By default, Cluster Bot creates a cluster with 6 nodes: 3 control plane (masters), 3 workers.
+In the Administrator perspective, navigate to `Compute` -> `Nodes`:

 ![Default cluster nodes](images/cluster-nodes-default.png)